kito99/graalvm-lambda-demo/function/README.md

 * `mvn clean package` normal Java build
 * `mvn clean package -P native-image` GraalVM Native Image build

-For the native image build, in addition to the additional Maven profile, you'll find GraalVM metadata to support the AWS dependencies inside the [src/main/resources/META-INF/native-image](src/main/resources/META-INF/native-image) folder.
+For the native image build, in addition to the additional Maven profile, you'll find [GraalVM rechability metadata](https://www.graalvm.org/22.2/reference-manual/native-image/metadata/) to support the
+AWS dependencies inside the [src/main/resources/META-INF/native-image](src/main/resources/META-INF/native-image) folder.

 There is also the [src/main/config/bootstrap](src/main/config/bootstrap) file, which is required for the Lambda Custom Runtime.